 If you’ve spent any time in the refrigerated section of Moberly, you’ll have noticed our ever-growing selection of fermented foods.
 Why are these pungent powerhouses so popular?
 The answer lies in your gut.

-Fermented foods aren’t something many of us grew up with, save for the odd trip to Oktoberfest.
-We got our occasional probiotics in added-back-after-pasteurization form in our commercially-produced yogurt.
+Many of us didn’t grow up eating fermented foods, save for the odd trip to Oktoberfest.
+If anything, we got our occasional probiotics in added-back-after-pasteurization form in our commercially-produced yogurt.
 It’s no wonder digestive problems run so very rampant in our society!

 Not only do probiotics help with your digestion, but they help with immunity, as approximately 80 percent of your immune system is found in your digestive tract.
 If you’re one of those who just couldn’t get healthy this winter, fermented foods may be for you!